autumn-mck/site-astro/src/content/projects/projects.md

 ## Authorised markov fetch

-A script to create a database of posts compatible with the [mstdn-ebooks](https://github.com/Lynnesbian/mstdn-ebooks) or [pleroma-ebooks](https://github.com/ioistired/pleroma-ebooks) -based [markov](https://en.wikipedia.org/wiki/Markov_chain) bots, that supports instances using secure/authorised fetch.
+A script to create a database of posts compatible with the [mstdn-ebooks](https://github.com/Lynnesbian/mstdn-ebooks) or [pleroma-ebooks](https://github.com/ioistired/pleroma-ebooks)-based [markov](https://en.wikipedia.org/wiki/Markov_chain) bots, that supports instances using secure/authorised fetch.

 Rather than using ActivityPub outboxes and pretending to be an instance, which [authorised fetch breaks](https://github.com/Lynnesbian/mstdn-ebooks/wiki/Secure-fetch), this script relies on the bot's instance's API to fetch copies of posts.